AphiweMorgan/Weight-Tracker-Application/README.md

 3. locate the file Name "Weight-Tracking Script.sql" and run that script  as a query.That would then setup your database and  tables for use.

-4.There are 3 classes that you should Open in your IDE, Login_S,SignUp and HomePage in which you need to locate the following connection string: myConn = DriverManager.getConnection("jdbc:mysql://localhost:3306/weighttrackingdb", "root", "Aphiwe@2174");
+4.There are 3 classes that you should Open in your IDE, Login_S,SignUp and HomePage in which you need to locate the following connection string in each class: myConn = DriverManager.getConnection("jdbc:mysql://localhost:3306/weighttrackingdb", "root", "Aphiwe@2174");

 The only modification that you will then need to make to ensure that the connection string is correctly referencing your localhost database